MAVENSDC/cdflib/README.md

 * `Version` the version of the CDF
 * `Encoding` the endianness of the CDF
 * `Majority` the row/column majority
-* `zVariables` the dictionary for zVariable numbers and theircorresponding names
+* `zVariables` a list of the names of the zVariables
-* `rVariables` the dictionary for rVariable numbers and their corresponding names
+* `rVariables` a list of the names of the rVariables
-* `Attributes` the dictionary for attribute numbers and their corresponding names and scopes
+* `Attributes` a list of dictionary objects that contain attribute names and their scope, ex - {attribute_name : scope}
 * `Checksum` the checksum indicator
 * `Num_rdim` the number of dimensions, applicable only to rVariables
 * `rDim_sizes` the dimensional sizes, applicable only to rVariables